 A banana tea might sound like a stretch, but trust us when we say it will help you sleep better!
 And since you already have bananas on hand, relax before bedtime with a banana face pack, acne treatment or hair smoothie.

 Cactus water is packed with antioxidants that nourish and hydrate skin inside and out, it’s super hydrating, and easily absorbed by thirsty skin cells.
 Use it in a face mask to decrease puffiness and redness, and support your immune system by sipping on this refreshing drink.

 Bring your pumpkin spice latte to the next level with our hormone balancing recipe, loaded with healthy fats and antioxidant beta-carotene.
 As for the leftovers?
 Use them to brighten dull skin and fade sun spots in the form of a 3-ingredient face mask.

 Activated charcoal is not just for detoxing: both internally and externally, it can be used as a beauty and health booster.
-You can ingest it in the form of yummy protein bars and, while you’re at it, mix a cleansing face mask that helps eliminate blackheads.
+You can ingest it in the form of yummy protein bars and, while you’re at it, mix a cleansing face mask that helps draw out toxins and eliminate blackheads.